Proton path reconstruction for pCT using Neural Networks

 \subsection{Root Mean Squared Error}

 Figure~\ref{fig:rmse}-(a) shows the RMSE for estimates of the paths using \netname or MLP on the $emstandard$ dataset.
 Even without the $3\sigma$ cuts suggested in~\citet{schulte2008maximum} we can see that the difference between the two predictions is quite small.
-This difference disappears upon applying said cuts to the angles and energy; under which only $\sim 1\%$ of the paths are omitted.
+This difference disappears (the two lines corresponding to the MLP and \netname case are barely distinguishable) upon applying said $3\sigma$ cut to the angles and energy; under which here only $\sim 1\%$ of the paths are omitted.
 This result clearly shows that the \netname prediction is fully consistent with the MLP approach, indicating that the approximations inherent to the method are valid.
 This is crucial because anything different would represent a serious flaw in the \netname reconstruction method.

 Moreover, the difference in the \netname prediction error with or without the cut is practically negligible, suggesting that our method can be applied to reconstruct trajectories where processes other than MCS are present.
 This is more evident in Figure~\ref{fig:rmse}-(b) where the RMSE is evaluated for the $QGSP\_BIC$ dataset.
 When nuclear interactions are included the error significantly increases, but to a far lesser extent for \netname than for MLP.
 Only with a $1\sigma$ cut do the performances of the two methods become comparable.
 Unfortunately, such a huge cut entails the loss of $\sim 24\%$ of the tracks.
-Comparing the full interaction dataset result with that of the pure electromagnetic one we see that with a $3\sigma$ cut the error of \netname is about $26\%$ larger than the $3\sigma$ cut on the pure MCS dataset.
-For the $2\sigma$ cut the discrepancy in performance decreases to around $20\%$, and the fraction of discarded tracks from the $QGSP\_BIC$ is $\sim 8\%$.
+Comparing the full interaction dataset result with that of the pure electromagnetic result, we see that with the typical $3\sigma$ cut applied to both cases the RMSE of \netname is about $26\%$ larger for the full interaction that for the pure MCS dataset.
+For the $2\sigma$ cut the discrepancy in performance decreases to around $20\%$, which corresponds to a fraction of discarded tracks of $\sim 8\%$ from the $QGSP\_BIC$ dataset.